emard/esp32blesynscan/README.md

     =0210A1\r

-But synscan pro application when set connection as BLE and then touch "Connect" button displays "Searching" and "Device Not Found".
+But synscan pro application when set connection as BLE and then touch "Connect" button displays "SynScan_BLE" but when connecting it fails with error:
+"mount mode not detected".
+No serial traffic is detected on esp32 debug terminal.

+# Todo

+Fix arduino code for nRF connect to display SERVICE_UUID and CHARASTERISTIC_UUID, currently no UUID is listed.